 There are various resources available to you at Cornell, all designed to help you as you transition to Cornell and remain successful during your time here.
 Take some time familiarizing yourself with the resources listed below.
 For more information we have provided links to the Cornell offices responsible for each topic.
 We have also developed a Campus Resource Directory that points you to the right office for a variety of questions or concerns.

 The Thomas Commons Information Desk is a key place for campus information.
 Here you can typically find information about campus events as well as community resources.
-Service include a fax machine, lost and found, reservations for the Thomas Commons, poster making supplies, Purple Bike pick-up, and Golf discs.
+Service include lost and found, reservations for the Thomas Commons, poster making supplies, Purple Bike pick-up, and Golf discs.

 It’s likely during your four years you will require health services of some sort.
 Students who are not feeling well should be seen at the Student Health Center early in their illness, before they feel worse or miss class.
 Located in Ebersole Building, the Student Health Center is staffed by two licensed and experienced nurses.
 Services are free and confidential.
 The following can be taken care of at the Student Health Center:

 - Management of acute and chronic illnesses.